RoboDD/robodd.github.io/_pages/about.md

 ---

 Hi!
 I am Ziniu WU.
-I am doing a Research Internship with [Dr. Dandan Zhang](https://www.intelligentrobotics-acrossscales.com/about) working on Mixed Reality-based Bimanual Manipulation and Imitation Learning.
-Previously, I received an MSc in Robotics at the University of Bristol and a BSc in Applied Mathematics from the University of Liverpool.
+I am a Research Intern with [Dr. Dandan Zhang](https://www.intelligentrobotics-acrossscales.com/about) at the Multi-Scale Embodied Intelligence Lab (MEIL), Imperial College London, working on Mixed Reality-based Bimanual Robotic Manipulation.
+Previously, I received an MSc in Robotics at the University of Bristol and a BSc in Applied Mathematics at the University of Liverpool.

 <!--
 Ziniu Wu is a first-year PhD student in Aerospace Engineering at the University of Bristol, working with Dr. Bahadir Kocer and Prof. Arthur Richards.
-My research focuses on investigating continual learning for dynamical systems to enhance their adaptation and robustness in unconstructed and dynamic environments.
+His research focuses on continual learning for dynamical systems to enhance their adaptation and robustness in unconstructed and dynamic environments.
 Previously, he received an MSc in Robotics at the University of Bristol and a BSc in Applied Mathematics from the University of Liverpool.
 -->

 **I am actively looking for a PhD position in Robotics and AI!**